Spousal Abandonment Lawyer in Raleigh, NC

 Spousal abandonment and Alimony

 Spousal abandonment is one of the factors that a judge can consider in determining whether to award alimony and if so, how much and for how long.
 The judge has wide discretion when it comes to abandonment and can decide that that abandonment by one spouse should have a significant impact or no impact at all on the outcome of an alimony case.

 In some cases of abandonment, the circumstances may require you to seek custody of any minor-age children you shared.
 Without your spouse’s participation in a child custody agreement, the decision to award custody would be made by a family law judge.

 North Carolina custody laws require a judge to decide custody by determining what will be best for the child or what will promote the interests and welfare of the child.
 There are certain factors that may be taken into consideration, including the role each parent has taken in caring for the children.
 The judge would look at what the absent spouse did for the children historically as well as since the spouse abandoned the marriage.

 Additional questions typically considered prior to a child custody decision – what’s the status of the child’s relationship with each parent, what’s each parent’s ability to take care of the children for long or short periods of time – may already be answered in cases of abandonment.

 Let Our North Carolina Divorce Lawyers Help You

-A Raleigh spousal abandonment lawyer can offer you a confidential discussion of your legal options and help you to move forward toward separation and divorce in a manner that is most beneficial to you.
+A Raleigh family law lawyer can offer you a confidential discussion of your legal options and help you to move forward toward separation and divorce in a manner that is most beneficial to you.

 Call us at (919) 661-9000 or fill out our online form today.
 We have a dedicated and caring staff, including staff members fluent in both English and Spanish for your convenience.
 We believe in the importance of quality client service and will give you the personal attention you deserve.
 Let’s talk.